-It’s amazing though how fast brains can memorize words in a different language.
-By the third day of our trip, I could look at a coffee shop’s menu and know what milk alternatives they offered without having to consult Google Translate.
+It’s amazing how fast brains can memorize words in a different language.
+By the third day of our trip, I could look at a coffee shop’s menu and know what milk alternatives they offered without consulting Google Translate.

 On top of those things is the set course menu culture where diners can choose a starter + main or main + dessert or all three.
-This leads to a large quantity of food being consumed at lunch and dinner.
+This leads to large quantities of food consumed at lunch and dinner.

 The majority of restaurants close between 2pm and 6pm.
-This would not have been a problem under normal circumstances but our tours got us back to Avignon/Lyon around 1:30pm which put us in the lunchtime danger zone.
+This would not have been a problem under normal circumstances, but our tours got us back to Avignon/Lyon around 1:30pm, putting us in the lunchtime danger zone.
 One tour got us back to Lyon at 2:30pm.

-Two of our three tours did not serve food and by the time we got back to the city, we were starving and left with limited dining choices.
+Two of our three tours did not serve food; by the time we returned to the city, we were starving and left with limited dining choices.

-Complicating matters further was that one of our days in Lyon was a semi-public holiday (Monday) and the city was more shut than it was on Sunday!
+Complicating matters was that one of our days in Lyon was a semi-public holiday (Monday), and the city was more shut than it was on Sunday!

-We mostly stuck to cuisines that we know and love when we were in Avignon and Lyon.
-I know it sounds weird to say that we traveled to France and ate empanadas and TexMex but it is what it is!
+We mostly stuck to cuisines we knew and loved in Avignon and Lyon.
+It sounds weird that we traveled to France and ate empanadas and TexMex, but it is what it is!

-With the exception of l’entrecote (steak with a butter-based sauce served with matchstick fries) and a couple other French dishes, I find French food to be too complicated.
+Except for l’entrecote (steak with a butter-based sauce served with matchstick fries) and a couple other French dishes, I find French food too complicated.

 There’s too much pomp and circumstance with what’s on the plate.
 Do I need three different sauces for my fish?
 I don’t think so.

-Admittedly, some of the dishes in France are too adventurous for me, though I did not hesitate in putting a piece of sausage made of pig’s liver in my mouth in Avignon.
+Admittedly, some of the dishes in France are too adventurous for me, though I did not hesitate to insert a piece of sausage made of pig’s liver in my mouth in Avignon.
 It tasted like sausage and was 7,000 times better than the donkey sausage we unknowingly ate in Puglia, Italy.